jeffqchen/SNES2VGA/README.md

 You can choose among CSync, Luma and composite video as your sync signal with the jumper on the PCB.

-Note PAL console does not support CSync and you should not populate CSync related components.
+**WARNING**: PAL consoles output 12V on the CSync pin.
+CSync related components should NOT be populated if you are building this dongle for a PAL console.

 ## Audio